wahyusa/wahyusa/README.md

 ### Sup 👋

 Welcome to my GitHub!
 A digital landfill where projects go to die and my youth fades.
 Let’s get one thing straight: I’m not “experienced”—I’m just old 😜.
 Like, *really* old.
-Old enough to remember when AI is nothing.
+Old enough to remember when LLM is nothing.

 # Summary
 This polite and humble guy knows enough about WordPress and general HTML, CSS, JS, PHP, GIT, cPanel, Linux, Tailwind CSS.